 Oliver lives in London having previously lived in San Francisco and Geneva.
 Oliver studied Aeronautical Engineering at Durham University and represented the university in both golf and skeleton.

 John Lloyd joined Virgin Atlantic Cargo in 1987 and has over 27 years experience in the cargo industry.
 Whilst recognising Virgin Atlantic Cargo will never be the biggest cargo carrier, he has instilled a passion for customer service into the organisation that has ensured it is consistently rated as one of the best cargo carrying airlines in the world, winning 11 ‘Cargo Airline of the Year’ awards since 2002.

-He joined Virgin Atlantic Cargo as Cargo Operations Officer based at Gatwick and has steadily progressed within the company from supervisory and management positions based at Heathrow and Gatwick, to General Manager – Operations and General Manager - Cargo until he was promoted to his current position of Director of Cargo.
+He joined Virgin Atlantic Cargo as Cargo Operations Officer based at Gatwick and has steadily progressed within the company from supervisory and management positions based at Heathrow and Gatwick, to General Manager – Operations and General Manager - Cargo until he was promoted to his current position of Senior Vice President, Cargo.